This website uses cookies to ensure you get the best experience on our website. Learn more

 Honeymoons

-Mara Expedition is a stunning tented camp with a high degree of luxury, whilst at the same time not divorcing you from your surroundings.
-Its high quality fittings are perfect for a special occasion and dim solar lighting and tented rooms very romantic.
+Mara Expedition is a stunning tented camp with a high degree of luxury, that also doesn't divorce you from your surroundings.
+Its high quality fittings are perfect for a special occasion and private meals can be arranged for added intimacy.

 Photography holidays

-Mara Expedition has two Canon 50D cameras that guests are invited to use.
+Every tent at Mara Expedition is equipped with a Canon 50D camera that guests are invited to use.
 This is with a wide-angle and 100–400mm lens – fun for budding photographers to experiment with.
-The camp managers also have a good understanding of photography and so can offer up advice and tips.
+Guests leave with a complimentary SD card.

 Children